Cloth Hall, Poland - Things to Do in Cloth Hall

 Top Things to Do in Cloth Hall

-Underground Museum Beneath the Square
+Underground Rynek Museum beneath the Hall

 Getting There